What is Your Off-Season Routine? Get some rest, recover, then begin to fuel the body!

 While he is not wrong, there are players who are desperately seeking to improve their stock - either for their college coach next fall or maybe the MLB scouts prior to the draft.
 Pressure is less in summer than college, although it may not feel so.
 Players are literally and figuratively as far as from their college program for the nine weeks of summer ball.
 Now is the time to try new things.

 Enter the NCAA Transfer Portal.
-The latest college athletics phenomenon which has changed the landscape of college athletics, to put it mildly.
+The latest college athletics phenomenon that has changed the landscape of college athletics, and is here to stay, for the next few years, anyway.

-Putting this in simple terms, for those who are not completely familiar, athletes are able to enter themselves, online, into the portal, making them "free agents" to be recruited by any and all college coaches (who are likely to sit at their desks and recruit players rather than scout ballgames and showcases like we are used to seeing).
+Putting this in simple terms, for those who are not completely familiar, athletes are able to enter themselves, online, into the portal, making them "free agents" to be recruited by college coaches -who are likely sitting at their desks to recruit players before they scout ballgames and showcases (it used to be the opposite-scout first then look at stats.)
 A player can be on their current school's roster on Monday, enter the portal that evening, and commit to a new school on Tuesday.
-This isn't the norm - there are some players who are not approached and end up staying at their school - but for the most part colleges have a whole new scouting base that was never there before.
-It is the number one discussion point between players during the summer season.
-Some are unsure about entering at first, do some investigating with teammates who may have transferred or talk about others who have, then take the dive themselves.
-Any summer coach faces the challenge of keeping a player who has showcased himself while in the portal, then committed to a new school, from leaving the team mid-summer.
-It is not easy.
+This isn't the norm - some end up staying at their school - but for the most part colleges have a whole new scouting base that was never there before.

 On top of the portal, there is now the Name, Image, and Likeness (NIL) opportunities that are available for student athletes.
 They are now compensated by the school in exchange for use in advertisements, endorsements, and appearance deals, among other things.
 There are players lured by some of the Power 5 conference schools with six figure (or more) deals.
 Players who may be at a school without the financial resources for lucrative NIL deals are dipping their toes in the portal and seeing who may give them the best offer for their services on and off the field.